• Skip to primary navigation

 Ways To Eat Batata Harra

-• I love serving these spiced potatoes with some garlic labneh (Labneh b Toum) drizzled with olive oil.
+• Serve these spiced potatoes with some garlic labneh (Labneh b Toum) drizzled with olive oil.

 • I know friends who serve batata harra with a wide array of hot and cold mezze dishes.
 These include cold salads like fattoush and tabbouleh and hot dishes like fried za'atar and cheese rolls and Lebanese sausages (makanek).